 Our directors should possess the highest personal and professional ethics and integrity, understand and be aligned with our core values, and be committed to representing the long-term interests of our stockholders.
 Our directors must also be inquisitive and objective and have practical wisdom and mature judgment.
 In accordance with our Corporate Governance Principles, we endeavor to have a Board of Directors that represents diverse experience at strategic and policy-making levels in business, government, education, healthcare, science and technology, and collectively has knowledge and expertise in the functional areas of accounting and finance, risk management and compliance, strategic and business planning, human resources, marketing and commercial, and research and development.
 Consistent with our Corporate Governance Principles, in selecting nominees to our Board of Directors, the Corporate Governance Committee considers the diversity of skills and experience that a potential nominee possesses and the extent to which such diversity would enhance the perspective, background, knowledge and experience of our Board of Directors as a whole.
-While the Corporate Governance Committee focuses on obtaining a diversity of personal characteristics, it recognizes the desirability of gender, ethnic and racial diversity and considers it an additional benefit when a new director can also increase the personal diversity of our Board of Directors as a whole.
+While the Corporate Governance Committee focuses on obtaining a diversity of professional expertise on our Board of Directors rather than a diversity of personal characteristics, it recognizes the desirability of gender, ethnic and racial diversity and considers it an additional benefit when a new director can also increase the personal diversity of our Board of Directors as a whole.